Frequently Asked Questions: Thinking About Enrolling as a Mentee or Mentor in the S.T.E.P. Program?

 What is required of mentees and mentors who participate in the S.T.E.P. program?

-Mentees/mentors are required to commit to exchanging regular e-mail messages with their mentor/mentee during the course of the program.
+Mentees/mentors are required to commit to exchanging regular communication with their mentor/mentee during the course of the program.
 It is okay to continue communicating beyond this period if both the mentee and mentor are agreeable.
-You are also encouraged to communicate beyond e-mail if other methods work for the mentee and mentor.

 What are the expectations of the program?

-- Mentees and mentors are expected to spend time getting to know each other; sharing common interests, goals and values.
+- Spend time getting to know each other; sharing common interests, goals and values.

-- The pair should discuss expectations, what will be accomplished during the relationship and agree on some common procedures.
+- Discuss expectations, what will be accomplished during the relationship and agree on some common procedures.

-- Set goals and objectives; develop a mentoring plan.
+- Set goals and objectives; develop a mentoring action plan.

 - Work towards accomplishing